BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 *  Add a new node range. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_add_group.png)

 * In the new group panel, select all nodes as target nodes (0:).
 Write the URL of the latest official Webots Docker image.
-Also write the command to execute in each started container.
+Also write the command to execute in each started container (`bash /usr/local/efs/pso_self-assembly_aws/run_experiment.sh`).
 This will start the `run_experiment.sh` script in each container. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_group_config1.png)

 * Select the compute resources to allocate for each container.
 Some tests have shown that 2 vCPUs and 4GiB of memory is sufficient to run the containers.
 No GPU is needed.
 The optimal instances will be automatically launched according to these parameters. <br>